Books LIVE

 She has also contributed to international titles, including the Guardian in London, Vanity Fair and Talk in New York.

-She presented a paper on the Transformation of the Role of Support Groups in South Africa at the 4th International Conference on Birth Defects in Developing Countries in Delhi in 2009, She has been invited to present a paper at the 5th International Conference in Poland in 2011.
+As national chair of the South African Inherited Disorders Association, she represented South Africa at the Biovision World Life Sciences Conference in Lyon in March in 2007, as part of the International Genetics Alliance delegation.
+She presented a paper on the Transformation of the Role of Support Groups in South Africa at the 4th International Conference on Birth Defects in Developing Countries in Delhi in 2009, A paper was presented on her behalf at the 5th International Conference in Poland in 2011.

-Her parents still live in Port Elizabeth, where she was born and bred.
+Jo-Anne has two children.
+She lives with the writer Fred de Vries in Johannesburg.
+She was born and bred in Port Elizabeth.
 Her brother, Professor Guy Richards, is an internationally known respiratory physician, also at Wits University.
 He is head of respiratory ICU at the Johannesburg Hospital.

 Recent comments: